Do you decorate your mantel for fall? I hope so because it’s fall mantel decorating day. I’m sharing my brand new simple fall mantel decorating ideas.

 How do I decorate my mantel in the fall?
 As easily as possible, using as many things as I can that I already have.
 Our mantels (or a facsimile of one) are a prime place to decorate for any season or holiday.
 Their size, width, and the fact that they have a large flat surface make them the perfect decorating focal point.

 Can you walk into any room and not see the fireplace?

 SIMPLE FALL MANTEL INSPIRATION

-As inspiration, Cindy chose this beautiful simple fall mantel from Janelle Trinette.
+This beautiful simple fall mantel from Janelle Trinette is my inspiration.
 Janelle really knows how to create a fall mantel.

 This simple fall mantel was perfect for me.
 This year, I had already decided to go for a soft and neutral fall mantel.

 Here are two previous fall mantels you will like:

 INSPIRATION ELEMENTS OF THE FALL MANTEL